Homemade Eggnog is EASY to make! and without the fillers of the store-bought stuff. Enjoy it spiked or without alcohol for a kid-friendly version.

 3 Temper the eggs by slowly adding half of the hot milk mixture into the eggs, whisking constantly while you add the hot mixture.
 Pour the mixture back into the saucepan.

-4 Cook on medium heat, stirring constantly with a wooden spoon, until the mixture begins to thicken slightly, and coats the back of the spoon.
+4 Cook until eggnog mixture thickens: Cook the eggnog on medium heat, stirring constantly with a wooden spoon, until the mixture begins to thicken slightly, and coats the back of the spoon.
 It helps to have a candy thermometer, but not necessary; if you have one, cook until the mixture reaches 160°F.

 Note that because of the salmonella risk from raw eggs, it is recommended that children, elderly, and people with compromised immune systems refrain from eating raw eggs such as the optional whipped egg whites in this recipe, unless you use pasteurized eggs.